-Research Funding Figures
+Research Funding and Expenditures

 Research funding comes from many sources.
-Funding for externally sponsored programs comes primarily from federal agencies, state agencies, industry, associations and foundations.
+Funding for externally sponsored programs comes primarily from federal agencies, state agencies, industry, associations, and foundations.
 Competitive internal grants programs and Facilities and Administrative (F&A) cost return also support research.
 Because funds for conducting research are generally awarded in multi-year contracts or grants, the amount recorded as received each year may not reflect the research being done in that year.